bryanluwz/NTU-FYP-Chatbot-backend/README.md

 ## Setup and Installation

-The frontend code should already be built (see [frontend repository](https://github.com/bryanluwz/NTU-FYP-Chatbot-frontend) `dist` folder)
+The frontend code should already be built (see [frontend repository](https://github.com/bryanluwz/NTU-FYP-Chatbot-frontend) `dist` folder).

 Minimally, only the [frontend repository](https://github.com/bryanluwz/NTU-FYP-Chatbot-frontend) `dist` folder and backend repositories are required to run the full chatbot system.